janpeuker/awesome-tech-roles/README.md

 - [Pitfalls to Avoid When Building a CCoE](https://aws.amazon.com/blogs/enterprise-strategy/7-pitfalls-to-avoid-when-building-a-ccoe/) - AWS blog post on how to build up a cloud center of excellence (or any center of excellence).
 - [Remote Education](https://github.blog/2020-09-10-remote-education-a-series-of-best-practices-for-online-campus-communities/) - GitHub Blog Series on best practices for online campus communities.
 - [Stop sidelining your network team](https://acloudguru.com/blog/business/hey-cloud-execs-stop-sidelining-your-network-team) - Advertorial by A Cloud Guru (now part of PluralSight) showing the need for re-skilling due to technology changes, here with the example of network infrastructure to Cloud.
-- [The Programmer’s Brain](https://www.manning.com/books/the-programmers-brain) - _The Programmer’s Brain_ is a bug summarizing tons of [Felienne Hermans&apos;s research](https://www.felienne.com/publications) on learning, understanding and collaboration for engineers.
+- [The Programmer&apos;s Brain](https://www.manning.com/books/the-programmers-brain) - _The Programmer&apos;s Brain_ is a bug summarizing tons of [Felienne Hermans&apos;s research](https://www.felienne.com/publications) on learning, understanding and collaboration for engineers.
 - [Trainer at SAP](https://blogs.sap.com/2019/11/07/becoming-an-official-sap-trainer/) - Explaining the trainer role at SAP, long time known to have a huge industry-specific education organization.

 #### Support Operations